eclipse-volttron/eclipse-volttron.github.io/content/ABOUT/About.md

 ---

-### About Eclipse VOLTTRON
+### About Eclipse VOLTTRON™

-Eclipse VOLTTRON, developed at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) and now part of the [Eclipse Foundation](https://outreach.eclipse.foundation/volttron-iot-case-study), is available as an open-source tool.
+Eclipse VOLTTRON™, developed at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) and now part of the [Eclipse Foundation](https://outreach.eclipse.foundation/volttron-iot-case-study), is available as an open-source tool.
 This technology provides an environment where data and devices connect seamlessly and securely to make decisions based on user needs and preferences.

-Industry, research, and academic communities agree that Eclipse VOLTTRON is an important and versatile resource for improving system performance in buildings and creating a more flexible and reliable power grid.
+Industry, research, and academic communities agree that Eclipse VOLTTRON™ is an important and versatile resource for improving system performance in buildings and creating a more flexible and reliable power grid.
 The technology, which was built with security as an integral priority, is used for multiple purposes, including:

 - Collection, aggregation, and visualization of data from building operations and other functions
 - Rapid adjustment of commercial building energy loads in response to power grid needs, a key step toward transactive control